Catholic Church in England and Wales: Tudor period and Catholic resistance

 The 1547 to 1553 reign of the boy King Edward VI saw the Church of England become more influenced by Protestantism in its doctrine and worship.
-In 1550, John Laski—a Polish ex-Catholic cleric and nephew of the Polish primate, whose Catholic career came "to an abrupt end in 1540 when he married", and who later become a Calvinist—arrived in London and became superintendent of the Strangers' Church of London.
+In 1550, John Laski, a Polish ex-Catholic cleric and nephew of the Polish primate, whose Catholic career came "to an abrupt end in 1540 when he married", and who later become a Calvinist, arrived in London and became superintendent of the Strangers' Church of London.
 He, among other Protestants, became an associate of Thomas Cranmer and of John Hooper.
 He had some influence on ecclesiastical affairs during the reign of Edward VI.
-For instance, the Tridentine Mass was replaced by the (English) Book of Common Prayer, representational art and statues in church buildings destroyed, and Catholic practices which had survived during Henry's reign, such as public prayers to the Virgin Mary, e.g. the Salve Regina, ended.
-In 1549 the Western Rising in Cornwall and Devon broke out to protest against the abolition of the Mass – the rebels called the 1549 Holy Communion Service, "commonly called the Mass", a Christian game.
-The rebellion—resistance to Protestantism—was put down ruthlessly.
+For instance, the Tridentine Mass was replaced by the (English) Book of Common Prayer, representational art and statues in church buildings destroyed, and Catholic practices that had survived during Henry's reign, such as public prayers to the Virgin Mary – for example, the Salve Regina – ended.
+In 1549, the Western Rising in Cornwall and Devon broke out to protest the abolition of the Mass – the rebels called the 1549 Holy Communion Service, "commonly called the Mass", a Christian game.
+The rebellion – resistance to Protestantism – was put down ruthlessly.